tmuntianu/gmrfs/README.md

 `report/` contains all of the LaTeX and images used to generate `report.pdf`

-I'll clean up the GMRF notebooks soon, sorry it's such a mess right now.
+I will clean up the GMRF notebooks soon, but the interesting parts are mostly described in `report.pdf`.